 What is Kaufman’s Adaptive Moving Average (KAMA)?

-The Kaufman’s Adaptive Moving Average (KAMA) was developed by American quantitative financial theorist Perry J. Kaufman in 1998.
-The technique began in 1972 but Kaufman officially presented it to the public through his book “Trading Systems and Methods.”
-Unlike other moving averages, Kaufman’s Adaptive Moving Average accounts not only for the market volatility but for the direction as well.
-It adjusts its length according to existing market conditions.
+Kaufman’s Adaptive Moving Average (KAMA) was developed by American quantitative financial theorist, Perry J. Kaufman, in 1998.
+The technique began in 1972 but Kaufman officially presented it to the public much later, through his book, “Trading Systems and Methods.”
+Unlike other moving averages, Kaufman’s Adaptive Moving Average accounts not only for price action but also for market volatility.

-When calculating Kaufman Adaptive Moving Average, the following standard settings are used:
+When calculating Kaufman’s Adaptive Moving Average, the following standard settings are used:

 - 10 – Number of periods for the Efficiency Ratio